ppy/osu-wiki/wiki/Client/Interface/Multiplayer/en.md

 Covering the middle of the screen is a list of available matches.

 Most matches have white backgrounds, indicating that they were [created normally through the game UI](#creating-a-new-game).
-Matches with purple backgrounds are *tournament matches*, created and managed using [lobby management chat commands](/wiki/osu!_tournament_client/osu!tourney/Tournament_management_commands) such as `!mp make` or `!mp makeprivate`.
+Matches with purple backgrounds are [tournament matches](/wiki/Gameplay/Multiplayer#matches), created and managed using [lobby management chat commands](/wiki/osu!_tournament_client/osu!tourney/Tournament_management_commands) such as `!mp make` or `!mp makeprivate`.

 A variety of information is displayed about each lobby.
 For example, the player slots to the right can have three different colours: